 The Sun - Friends of Galileo Astronomy Club started off the event with lanterns and passports and candy for the kids.
 FoG has monthly meetings, sidewalk astronomy, star parties, and our annual overnight event at Mount St. Helens.

-Mercury - Santa and Mrs. Claus!
-It was a very busy time for them, of course, but they came to start off the walk with Christmas cheer.
+Mercury - Santa!
+It was a very busy time for him, of course, but he helped start start the walk with Christmas cheer.

-Venus - The Girl Scouts of Western Washington came out a third time with a big, welcoming tent.
+Venus - The Girl Scouts of Western Washington came out again with a big, welcoming tent.
 They worked with the Boy Scouts to light up the path with luminaria...
 By the way, it'll be cookie season soon.

-Earth - Three Rivers Christian School came out a second time to support the Solstice Lantern Walk.
+Earth - Three Rivers Christian School came out again to support the Solstice Lantern Walk.
 What a great turnout they had!

 Mars - Shinju Dojo Aikido Martial Arts School was our very first planet sponsor in 2018!
 Learn self-defense and self-confidence in a friendly, low-impact, non-competitive atmosphere right here in Longview.

-Jupiter - Longview Freemasons Lodge #263 - Our most generous donor.
-Thank you, Masons!
+Jupiter - Longview Freemasons Lodge #263 - Thank you, Masons!
 Freemasons have been making good men better for centuries.
-Longview Lodge will celebrate its first century the year after Longview does.
-Find out more at their Thursday breakfasts (823 7th Ave, Longview, about 8:00 am).
+Longview Lodge will celebrate its first century in 1924.

 Uranus - The Boy Scouts of America, Cascade Pacific Council didn't just have a good set up and interesting information about their planet ("12 Facts About Uranus!"), they added s'mores and a warming tent!
 Both were very welcome at that point in the walk.

-This year, the Boy Scouts worked with the Girl Scouts to cover more of our route with glowing luminaria to mark the path.
+The Boy Scouts worked with the Girl Scouts to cover more than a mile and a half with glowing luminaria to mark the path.
 What a cheerful trail to follow.
 Wow!

 Comet Swift-Tuttle - Columbia River Reader brightened up the outer solar system again.
 Thanks for supporting us with a great description in the CRR!

-Pluto - Rose City Astronomers came all the way from Portland to set up at the far end of the solar system.
+Pluto - Friends of the Longview Public Library - another new sponsor. came all the way from Portland to set up at the far end of the solar system.
 Check out their calendar of events next time you're in Portland.